Taylor Mitchell: Career

 Mitchell was born with the given name Taylor Josephine Stephanie Luciow.
 Her parents were Emily and Ray Luciow.
 She grew up in the Roncesvalles neighbourhood of Toronto.
 Taylor became interested in performing by her mid teens, and after graduating from the Etobicoke School of the Arts with a major in musical theatre, decided on a career as a singer and songwriter, taking the surname "Mitchell" as her stage name.
 She had released a four track EP in 2007, she independently released an album titled For Your Consideration in March 2009.
 In June 2009, she was invited to perform in the Winnipeg Folk Festival.
 Reaction from the roots music community and radio stations was positive, and she began working on new material.
 A contributor to the album, Justin Rutledge, later described Mitchell as having written beyond her years: "She didn’t provide answers, as so many of her age try to do.
-There was no preciousness [sic] about her.
+There was no preciousness about her.
 Instead she asked questions."
 To promote the album she went on a solo concert tour of the Maritime provinces, beginning on October 23, 2009.
 A few days before her death, Taylor was nominated for a Canadian Folk Music Award as Young Performer of the Year.
 Her last performance was in Lucasville, near Halifax; there were two days before her scheduled concert in Sydney.

 For Your Consideration

-Mitchell's only album, For Your Consideration, was released in March 2009.
+Mitchell's debut and sole studio album, For Your Consideration, was released in March 2009.
 Guest musicians on the album included Justin Rutledge, Lynn Miles, Suzie Vinnick, John Dinsmore, and Michael Johnston.
 The album received a positive review from Exclaim!, with Eric Thom describing her as "definitively old school, if not world-weary", while Now Toronto described it as sounding "like it comes from someone of a completely different generation".